CliMA/ClimaUtilities.jl/docs/src/datahandling.md

 - IO can be very expensive,
 - CPU/GPU communication can be a bottleneck.

-The `DataHandling` takes the divide and conquer approach: the various core tasks and features and split into other independent modules (chiefly [`FileReaders`](@ref), and [`Regridders`](@ref)).
+The `DataHandling` takes the divide-and-conquer approach: the various core tasks and features and split into other independent modules (chiefly [`FileReaders`](@ref), and [`Regridders`](@ref)).
 Such modules can be developed, tested, and extended independently (as long as they maintain a consistent